 Ferris State University has more than 14,000 students at its campus in Big Rapids, at 21 off-campus sites throughout Michigan and at the Ferris Kendall College of Art and Design in Grand Rapids.
-Ferris State University offers more than 180 programs, ranging from associate to doctoral degrees, through eight degree-granting colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.
+Ferris State University offers more than 180 programs, ranging from associate to doctoral degrees, through eight degree-granting colleges: Arts, Sciences and Education, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.

 PHOTO CAPTIONS: Pictured at the top, Ken Janke Jr. and his wife, Kim, have made a $500,000 gift as part of Ferris State University's campaign to construct a new PGA Golf Management Learning Center, which will also serve as the new home of the Michigan Golf Hall of Fame.
 Pictured lower is Ken Janke Sr., co-founder of the Michigan Golf Hall of Fame, in 1982, with Stan Aldridge.
 Ken Sr. died in 2011 at the age of 77.